ossobv/openvpn-u2f-setup/README.rst

 ----------------

 On your laptop/desktop, ``u2f-host(1)`` needs to be installed.
-It will handle the communication with the *YubiKey* through the ``openvpn-u2f-ask-password`` helper.
+It will handle the communication with the *U2F device (Yubikey)* through the ``openvpn-u2f-ask-password`` helper.

-When configuring the U2F support, you will need to run a registration step, preferably directly on the *OpenVPN* server:
+When configuring the *U2F* support, you will need to run a registration step, preferably directly on the *OpenVPN* server:

 .. code-block:: console

     # CN=yourCommonName && mkdir -p /etc/openvpn/u2f/$CN
     # ORIGIN=pam://myorigin && APPID=myappid
+    # umask 0077

 .. code-block:: console